Frequently Asked Questions

 You can also sign up to our mailing list to be among the first to hear about the programme as it develops.

-Yes – we’ll be asking people taking part in Dare to Dream to upload photos of their creations to an online gallery from the end of March onwards.
-More details to follow soon.
+Yes – anyone taking part in Dare to Dream can upload photos of their creations to our Digital Loom.